quantumhacker99/DebateLeagueBackend/README.md

 # DebateLeagueBackend
 Backend code for Debate League

-(Using a Makeshift database that only stores users and posts, bare minimum currently.
-Needs further work.)

 Steps to create MySQL database -

 Open MySQL through root login and type the below.